chibi50rilla/Workout-menu-app/README.md

-# Workout Menu App
+# FitLog – Workout Menu App

-Welcome to the Workout Menu App!
+Welcome to **FitLog**, your lifestyle-focused workout logging app!
 This project helps you record and manage your daily training routines with a clean and motivating UI.

 # Getting Started with Create React App